albertopeam/clean-architecture/README.md

 ## Testing

 ### Unit testing
  * Is a method by which individual or sets units of source code are tested to determine whether they are fit for use.
- * When we are doing tests we usually need to have small scopes to reduce the complexity of the test, then we will need to use test doubles.
-A test double is only a collaborator with predefined behaviour that will help us during the testing.
+ * Testing usually is tricky, most of the time the pieces of code that we test are composed by tons of dependencies.
+To avoid test a big system with a lot of dependencies we should focus on small bytes of code(usually one class), to do this we use test doubles to have a controlled environment for the dependencies that the class under test is using.
    * Test doubles by [Martin Fowler](https://martinfowler.com/bliki/TestDouble.html):
      * Dummy: not used directly, needed to fill parameters.
      * Fake: it has working implementation, but it provides a shortcut that is not available in production.
      * Stubs: provide canned answers to calls made during the test.
      * Spies: record information based on how they were called.
      * Mocks: provide pre-programmed answers to the calls that they expect to receive.
 Can thrown exceptions if they execute code that is not supposed to.
+ * To summarize on how to proceed to create a test:
+   * Choose a class to test
+   * Create test class
+   * Instanciate the subject under test
+   * Resolve sut dependencies through the using of test doubles
+   * Create test cases covering all equivalence classes using test doubles

 #### How to start?
  * When you create a XCode project it gives you the posibility to create a unit testing target.
 If you haven't created one, you can create from srcatch a unit test target.
  * As a good practice we will try to follow the next rules when coding tests: